Last Updated on January 27, 2025

-Celebrate Black History in February and every month of the year using Listenwise’s curated collection of Black and African American stories.
+Celebrate Black History in February and every month of the year using Listenwise’s curated collections of Black and African American stories for middle school students and high school students.
 Our podcast collections offer diverse voices and perspectives on a range of topics and issues.
-Our Slavery and Reconstruction and Civil Rights Movements collections discuss important periods in Black and American history.
+Our Civil War, Slavery & Reconstruction collections for middle school students and high school students discuss important periods in Black and American history.

 We hope that teachers recognize Black History Month with students.
 It is a time for students to contemplate our nation’s history and develop a deeper sense of cultural consciousness.